Program Policies

 To receive Tulane credit for coursework abroad, students must comply with all policies of the host institution.
 Students are strongly encouraged to retain a personal copy of all work submitted abroad and relevant course syllabi until all grades and courses have been posted to the official Tulane transcript.

-Students are subject to the Add/Drop schedule of the host institution and must notify Freeman Study Abroad & Exchange and the BSM Academic Counselors in writing of any schedule changes as soon as they occur (and an updated, approved Learning Agreement is issued).
+Students are subject to the Add/Drop schedule of the host institution and must notify Freeman Study Abroad & Exchange and the BSM Academic Counselors in writing of any enrollment changes as soon as they occur (and an updated, approved Learning Agreement is issued).
 Failure to do so may result in a loss of credit.

 It normally takes three-quarters of the semester following the exchange semester to transfer grades, classes and credit earned abroad.
 It may take even more time for students with unique and individual situations.
 If students have questions about the course approval and credit transfer process, please contact a study abroad advisor.